LiKTOi1029/Timed-Challenges/readme.md

 This is a continuation of the Hexagon Creator script, but instead of creating a single hexagon, I aim to make a whole map of them instead.
 This is also going to be entirely visual without any inputs.
 In similer theme, I won't use any sprites.
 Only math.
-This challenge has not begun yet.
+This challenge has begun on December 29, 2025.
+The challenge has not yet been completed